ghufran1942/ghufran1942/README.md

 I'm **Mohammad Ghufran**, a robotics engineer, with **Master of Engineering in Robotics and Automation** from the **University of Arizona**.
 I'm fascinated by the intersection of **technology and creativity** — whether it's building robots, designing new projects, or experimenting with new tools, I love anything that lets me bring my ideas to life.

-📍 Originally from the **cradle of ancient culture, India**, now in **sun-soaked deserts of Arizona**, but ready to explore new opportunities wherever they may take me! 🚀
+📍 Originally from the **cradle of ancient culture, India**, was in **sun-soaked deserts of Arizona**, now ready to explore new opportunities wherever they may take me!

-## 🚀 About Me
+## About Me
 - I'm constantly curious and passionate about **robotics, AI, and the endless possibilities they bring**.
 - **Current project**: Experimenting with new types of robots and learning how to make them even more efficient and responsive.
 I love tinkering and seeing how small changes can lead to big breakthroughs.
 - I’m an enthusiastic learner, always diving into new tech, tools, and frameworks to see how they can help bring my crazy ideas to life.